The 7 Best Puppy Beds Australia: Tested & Evaluated 2023

 Overall, our top choice is the Barney Bed through and through.
 With crowning comfort, high-quality build, and stellar reviews, it’s a tough one to beat!
-If the Barney Bed is a little out of your price range, the Rosewood 40 Winks bed is a wonderful, economical option for puppies.
+If the Barney Bed is a little out of your price range, we recommend the Rosewood 40 Winks bed, which is a wonderful, economical option for puppies.

 Or in other words, do puppies even need beds?
 We touched on this a few times throughout the article as many owners think it could be a waste of money.

 Marty Smith, DVM, and Angela Walter, DVM from Pet Coach say, “beds offer your pup a sense of security and a place of her own - a place to get away when she is tired or just needs quiet time by herself.
 Chances are, it will become her favorite spot in your home.”(4).